portyanikhin/SharpProp/README.md

 #### Humid air

-To calculate the wet bulb temperature of humid air at _99 kPa_, _303.15 K_ and _50 %_ relative humidity:
+To calculate the wet bulb temperature of humid air at _99 kPa_, _30 °C_ and _50 %_ relative humidity:

 ```c#
 using System;